 Publisher: Datamonitor Healthcare

-This Market Spotlight report covers the Cachexia market, comprising epidemiology, key marketed and pipeline drugs, regulatory events, clinical trials, probability of success, and licensing and acquisition deals.
+This Market Spotlight report covers the Cachexia market, comprising epidemiology, key marketed and pipeline drugs, clinical trials, probability of success, and Licensing and Asset Acquisition Deals.

 Adlumiz, an oral synthetic small molecule ghrelin mimetic, and Oxandrin, an orally active formulation of the anabolic steroid oxandrolone, are the only marketed drugs available for cachexia.